EleutherAI/djinn/README.md

 # Djinn: Exploitably verifiable coding problems

-Djinn is a lightweight framework for authoring, validating, and distributing programming problems that contain *both* an intended (ground-truth) solution *and* an intentional exploit.
-Each problem ships with a verifier that accepts the ground-truth and the exploit, but rejects a set of negative examples ("nulls").
+Djinn is for authoring, validating, and distributing Python programming problems that contain *both* an intended (ground-truth) solution *and* an intentional exploit.
+Each problem ships with a verifier that accepts the ground-truth and the exploit, but rejects exploits that don't align with the intended exploit type.

+You can use djinn to:
+ - Generate new exploitable problems and exploit types
+ - Evaluate how well different models can find exploits in coding problems, or test how often they do so unprompted
+ - Train models on exploits, both with SFT (via the `exploit` provided with each problem) or RL using the provided verifiers to calcualte the reward
+ - Export generated problems to Huggingface or to a json file

-## Features
+## Datasets

-*   **Secure Sandboxing**: Code submissions are verified in a secure, isolated environment.
-*   **Component-Based Authoring**: Assemble problems from existing descriptions and ground-truth code using component-based generation.
-*   **Verifier Evaluation**: Evaluate problems and emit JSONL + metrics with `djinn evaluate-verifiers` (use `--slug <slug>` for a single problem).
-*   **Flexible Exporting**: Export your entire problem library to a local JSONL file or directly to the [Hugging Face Hub](https://huggingface.co/datasets).
+The latest dataset generated with djinn is [EleutherAI/djinn-problems-v0.8](https://huggingface.co/datasets/EleutherAI/djinn-problems-v0.8/).
+It has 26 exploit types and 741 problems in total.

 ## Getting Started